 Millet is said to be one of the best grains for those with digestive sensitivities since it’s gluten-free and less inflammatory to the body than common grains such as wheat.
 Millet is also wonderful when cooked as a porridge or used in baked goods since it has a naturally sweet flavor.
 Millet contains an array of minerals, specifically manganese, magnesium, B vitamins, and iron.

-You can find black rice by various companies and it may come under different names depending on the brand ranging from Japonica rice, forbidden rice, or black sweet rice.
+You can find black rice from various companies and it may come under different names depending on the brand ranging from Japonica rice, forbidden rice, or black sweet rice.

 Try this Black Rice and Mango Salad for a wonderful seasonal recipe using black rice!